 Can be used to describe the energy within a field around an object, e.g. earth energy is the life force of the Earth.
 The human aura is the life force of the human.
 It is considered that the life force which manifests itself around an object comes from a greater source.

 A pendulum of which the cord is adjusted in length until a response is felt.
 The length of the cord at which the pendulum responded could identify every substance.
+The string is usually stored wound round a spindle of some sort so that it can easily be unwound to the desired length.
+Lethbridge claimed that lengths under40 inches related to life forces, and lengths beyond 40 inches related to dimensions beyond death.
+His conclusions are regarded as controversial by most dowsers.
 Sub-classifications are defined by counting the number of gyrations or oscillations.
 However, the length, or rate, relating to each substance has been found to be unique to each dowser.
 (First used by T. Lethbridge)

 A disc divided into eight coloured segments.
 The colours of the segments, going clockwise, are black, white, purple, blue, green, yellow, red, and grey.
 It is traditionally used in water dowsing to establish water purity, but may also be used in energy dowsing to identify differences in energy types so that the dowser can distinguish more accurately between one energy line and another.
+The colours are held one at a time between finger and thumb of the free hand whilst dowsing.
 Invented by the celebrated French dowser, Henri Mager.

 See also: Gardner Rosette

 A dowsable symmetrical pattern found at a power centre or the crossing (or node) point of two or more significant earth energy lines.
 Usually produced by conscious interaction with the site. (first mentioned by H Miller).